Getting Started with LCSW Supervision

 Helpful Links

 Jurisprudence Examination.
-You must take this when you apply for any social work license or to upgrade your LMSW to LCSW.
+You must take this when you apply for any social work license or to reclassify your LMSW to LCSW.
 The certificate for taking the exam is only valid for 6 months.
 This costs $39.

 Texas State Board of Social Worker Examiners.
 This is the new Texas Behavioral Health Executive Council website for anything else you might need.